 Where to stay in Osaka

-Fortunately for travellers, there’s a few key areas of Osaka that are perfectly located to take on the city fully.
+Fortunately for travellers, there are a few key areas of Osaka that are ideally located to take on the city fully.

 - Dotonbori: The central entertainment area where the modern buzz of Osaka hits its high note.
 In and around the canal, there are plenty of great options at nearly every price range.